emanuelef/daily-stars-explorer/README.md

 Don't be blinded by stars!
 While they show popularity, they don't guarantee quality.
 Underdog libraries with amazing potential often have low counts.
 Remember, even high-starred repos can fizzle out - stars can decline, too!
 In my quest for code, I've found hidden gems with few stars that were perfect, while some popular choices were bloated or on the way down.
-Look beyond the initial shine: a growing or stable star count suggests real interest and a healthy community, not just a passing fad.
+A growing or stable star count, rather than just a total high number, suggests sustainable interest and community engagement.

 ## Single repo